 Graduated repayment is the second most efficient method of federal loan elimination after standard repayment plans.
 Standard plans focus solely on paying off debt quickly.
 By contrast, graduated plans account for income challenges you can face at the start of a new career.

 This is basically the federal government’s way of acknowledging that recent graduates often have low starting salaries.
 As a result, your monthly payments start lower on a graduated plan than they do with standard repayment.

-After two years, your monthly payment amount increases by 7%.
+After two years, the monthly payment amount increases by 7%.
 Then it increases again by 7% every two years until your loans are fully repaid.
 The idea is that over the two-year span you should get at least one raise or promotion.
-As a result, you have more money available for repayment.
+As a result, you would have more money available for repayment.
 This plan reflects that and helps you use career and income advancement to your advantage.

 Just like a standard repayment plan, graduated student loan repayment allows you to include more loans than other programs.
 Hardship based programs typically don’t apply for PLUS loans to parents.
 Standard and graduated repayment plans, however, do.

 You can use a graduated repayment plan for any of the following: